 Phantom Gateways can connect either directly to EI Monitor through your WiFi or Ethernet network or they can connect through another gateway.
 Ideally, whenever possible, this direct connection should be achieved via WiFi or Ethernet, as this will provide higher transmission speed; if this is not possible, the Gateway device can be configured to have the ability to connect to another Gateway that is connected to the Internet.
 If no WiFi or ethernet network can be set up, a Phantom gateway can connect to another Phantom Gateway that is already connected to either WiFi or Ethernet.
 To set up a gateway as a repeater Only enable the “Work as a repeater” checkbox, nothing else is needed.
 No WiFi or network configuration is needed on this mode.

 Phantom Gateways configured to “Work as a repeater” will automatically search for another Gateway that is already connected to the network and will autoconfigure themselves using a proprietary wireless protocol to send data to the closest gateway.
 No extra configuration is needed.

 Note: Several gateways can be connected to the same network directly, despite in this case the image shows only one.

 Meaning of “Repeater Level X” on Gateway Screen

 Repeater level 2 means that the device is the closest to the gateway if you configure another gateway as a repeater and it is further away it will show the legend Repeater level 3 and so on.

-By clicking “Save Settings” the Ei-Gateway will reboot and we should read the next messages:
+By clicking “Save Settings” the EI-Gateway will reboot and the settings will be saved.